MrDaiki/distributed-learning-contributivity/README.md

 #### Scenario-level parameters

 ##### Choice of dataset
 `dataset_name`: `'mnist'` (default), `'cifar10'` or `'titanic'`
 MNIST, CIFAR10 and Titanic are currently supported.
-They come with their associated modules in `/datasets` for loading data, pre-processing inputs, and define a model architecture.
+They come with their associated modules in `/datasets` for loading data, pre-processing inputs, and define a model architecture.\
+For each dataset, it is possible to provide a path to model weights learned from a previous coalition.
+Use `'random_initialization'` if you want a random initialization.

 **Note on validation and test datasets**:
 - The dataset modules must provide separated train and test sets (referred to as global train set and global test set).